axelvaldez/radical-companies/_posts/radical-model/2022-10-23-in-the-national-interest.markdown

  </table>

 <h1>Governments</h1>
- <p>Governments are the biggest and most powerful <span class="_paradigm">FIAT</span> hierarchy of all.
-And they have a monopoly on violence.</p>
+ <p>Governments are the biggest and most powerful <span class="_paradigm">FIAT</span> hierarchies of all.
+And they have a monopoly on violence, the most raw type of force.</p>
  <p>Churchill was right in saying that democracies are better than other forms of government, but they are not good enough to solve the problems we face.
-In fact, they’ve created many of the problems we face today, at the start of the 21<sup>st</sup> century.</p>
+In fact, they&rsquo;ve created many of the problems we face today.</p>
  <p>In fact, national governments have de facto created this “foreign danger,”</p>
  <ul>
   <li>Countries are an enclosure and enclosures create borders.</li>
   <li>Anything and anybody outside these borders are, therefore, foreign.</li>
-  <li>Anything “forein” can easily become, or be made, into “foreign danger.”</li>
+  <li>Anything foreign can easily become, or be made, into “foreign danger.”</li>
  </ul>
  <p>The idea that national governments are an anachronism has been recognized for a long time.</p>
- <p>I first ran into it in the book <em>La Cuarta Vertebra</em>,<a href="#en04"><sup id="bm04">4&nbsp;</sup></a> an early 1960s book.
-Before that, in 1910, King Camp Gillette proposed a World Corporation.<a href="#en05"><sup id="bm05">5&nbsp;</sup></a> There are many others that have come up on a regular basis, but they all have the same weakness: their proposed fix is to build a taller <span class="_paradigm">FIAT</span> hierarchy.
+ <p>I first ran into it in the book <em>La Cuarta Vertebra</em>,<a href="#en04"><sup id="bm04">&hairsp;&nabla;&hairsp;</sup></a> an early 1960s book.
+Before that, in 1910, King Camp Gillette proposed a World Corporation to bypass governments.<a href="#en05"><sup id="bm05">&hairsp;&nabla;&hairsp;</sup></a> There are many others that have come up on a regular basis, but they all have the same weakness: their proposed fix is to build a taller <span class="_paradigm">FIAT</span> hierarchy.
 I believe that the opposite is called for: governance without a <span class="_paradigm">FIAT</span> hierarchy at all.</p>

 <h1>Collaboration</h1>
- <p>As I said above, “<em>A lot of people can solve problems bigger than themselves by working together with a lot of other people around the world</em>.”
-It may take a long time, but this is what is bound to replace <span class="_paradigm">FIAT</span> governments: people collaborating to solve problems, develop new technologies, and improve our wellbeing.</p>
+ <p>As I said above, <span class="_quotespan">A lot of people can solve problems bigger than themselves by working together with a lot of other people around the world</span.</p>
+ <p>It may take a long time, but this is what is bound to replace <span class="_paradigm">FIAT</span> governments: people collaborating to solve problems, develop new technologies, and improve our wellbeing.</p>
- <p>Europe is an example of what happens when 1) borders come down and 2) one currency, the Euro, replaces disparate national currencies.</p>
+ <p>The Europe Union is an example of what happens when borders come down and things, like currency, get normalized across countries.</p>

 <h1>Borders</h1>
  <p>Borders are a major weakness in the way the anthropocentric world runs today.
-At the other extreme, a world government, a world without borders, would be the most fragile of things,</p>
+A world government would be the most fragile of things,</p>
  <ul>
-  <li>A very, very tall <span class="_paradigm">FIAT</span> hierarchy,</li>
+  <li>An extremely tall <span class="_paradigm">FIAT</span> hierarchy,</li>
   <li>With a monopoly on violence≤</li>
   <li>Control of which would be coveted by many.</li>
  </ul>
- <p>A world with no <span class="_paradigm">FIAT</span>  hierarchy is our most attractive alternative.</p>
+ <p>A world with no <span class="_paradigm">FIAT</span> hierarchy is our safest and most attractive alternative.</p>

 <h1>Currency</h1>
  <p>A big part of the problems we face have also to do with money.
 In fact, <span class="_paradigm">FIAT</span> hierarchies and money go hand in hand.</p>
- <p>The European Union als has a single currency, the Euro, which has replaced the disparate national currencies and the difficulties that go along with it.
+ <p>The European Union has a single currency, the Euro, which has replaced the disparate national currencies.
 For world-wide commerce, it would be beneficial, too, to have one currency.
-Unlike the Euro, this governance of this currency would be decentralized.<a href="en06"><sup id="bm06">6&nbsp;</sup></a></p>
+Unlike the Euro, this currency would be decentralized and not minted by banks.<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a></p>

 <h1 class="_section">ENDNOTES</h1>
  <ol>
   <li id="en01">
    <p class="_list-item">
     Ariel Procaccia.
-    <em>Citizens’ Assemblies Are Upgrading Democracy: Fair Algorithms Are Part of the Program</em>.
+    <em>Citizens&rsquo; Assemblies Are Upgrading Democracy: Fair Algorithms Are Part of the Program</em>.
     Scientific American.
 Nov 2022.
     <<a href="https://radicals.world/GsJaao">https://radicals.world/GsJaao</a>>
     <a class="_uparrow" href="#bm01"><img src="/assets/img/arrow-up-icon.png"></a>